Cameronsplaze/AWS-ContainerManager/Examples/README.md

     Bytes per Second.
 If there's less than this for `MinutesWithoutConnections` long, the container will spin down.

     To find this number, just set it to `20` to deploy the stack.
-Then go into (Dashboard) and check the (Name) Graph.
+Then go into the `ContainerManager-<container-id>-Dashboard` and check the `Alarm: Container Activity` Graph.

-    I couldn't make any default, because it's too different for each game.
+    I couldn't make this have a default, because it's too different for each game.
 If I set it to 20, there's a risk of people not reading docs, and having a instance be up 24/7.

   - `MinutesWithoutConnections`: (Optional, int)